Pharmacy MPharm

 Why study this course?

 Put your theory into practice in a safe, supportive environment.
-Practise your physical assessment, decision-making, and communication skills in our state-of-the-art clinical practice suite, working with real-life patients from our Patients as Educators programme.
-You’ll also have access to simulated patients in our pharmacy practice suite.
+Work with real-life patients from our Patients as Educators programme to practise your physical assessment, decision-making, and communication skills.

 You’ll spend a significant time on placement, in a range of community, hospital and primary care settings.
 Throughout these placements, you will experience working with patients and other pharmacy professionals (Pharmacists and Pharmacy Technicians) and observe the roles of other healthcare professionals in practice.